RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

 ```shell
 oc project jenkins-test
 ```
-3. Create a service account for jenkins that it be able to access cluster:
+3. Create a service account for jenkins so that it will be able to access the cluster:
 ```shell
 oc create serviceaccount jenkins -n jenkins-test
 ```